 The scenery, fauna, flora, light and general way of highland way of life is conducive to creativity - so it may suit someone who loves tranquility, walking, wildlife, fishing, golf, history, writing, painting....there is so much to see and do - so on your time off you will never be bored.
 No two days are the same!
 However, Brora, although remote is a very sociable place with plenty of opportunities to practice your English (with a Scottish accent!) and speaking with locals and tourists makes it rewarding and fun!
 I am more than happy to help improve your English .

-The core household is me, and right now my friend from the US - both mature women with strong personalities!
-I have a male lodger who is up golfing staying here at the moment too.
-There are often friends visiting and other guests in the summer months, previous Workawayers from all over the world come back to see me from time to time as well......so it can be busy!
+The core household is now just me, I sometimes have a lodger or occasionally rental guests.
+There are often friends visiting and other people around particularly in the summer months, previous Workawayers from all over the world come back to see me from time to time as well......so it can be busy!
 Plans can change from day to day, sometimes hour to hour!!
+The winter months are much quieter!

 With my experience using Workaway so far it seems that this placement is best suited to POSITIVE/FLEXIBLE and reliable people in their mid 20s or older, with experience of looking after a home, garden etc. You need to be confident in your own abilities, have a decent command of spoken English, know how to make a bed, iron, cook (even a little), wash dishes, vacuum, basic gardening and also be happy to spend time on your own, reading, walking or just chilling out.
 There is not a lot 'to do' in this part of the world, unless you like history, hiking, beaches and nature!
 My home is neither an 18-30s club nor a hotel - so if you want to be out at the pub every evening or coming in in the middle of the night.....it is perhaps not the place for you!
 Remember, it can be cold (and wet!) up here in the winter, (even in summer)......so bring warm clothing, indoor shoes/slippers and boots!!!